satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Current code review systems have components for expedited and continued review.
-Where they could stand to be improved is in their visual interfaces, to make them more intuitive for a non-programmer to quickly navigate, and to enable a temporal view of the evolutionary history of an arbitrary section of text, analogous to Figure 8 (except as an interactive tool).
+Where they could stand to be improved is in their visual interfaces, to make them more intuitive for a non-programmer to quickly navigate (Figure 2), and to enable a temporal view of the evolutionary history of an arbitrary section of text, analogous to Figure 5 (except as an interactive tool).

 Discussion\ :sup:``[i] <#cmnt9>`_`\